HRI for homeowners and landlords

 Choosing a HRI contractor

 A HRI qualifying contractor is one who is participating in the HRI scheme.
 This means the contractor is registered for Value Added Tax (VAT) and is tax compliant.

-You will know your contractor is a HRI qualifying contractor when you check HRI online and see the work details the contractor entered.
-Once you see the details on HRI online, you know the contractor qualifies.
+You will know your contractor is a HRI qualifying contractor when you check HRI online.
+If you can see the work details the contractor entered, you know the contractor if qualfying.

 Before any work begins, you must:

 - tell the contractor that you will be applying for the HRI Tax Credit

-- ask the contractor to confirm that the they are a qualifying contractor under the scheme
+- ask the contractor to confirm that they are a qualifying contractor under the scheme

 - ask the contractor to enter the details of the work through HRI online